konflux-ci/olm-operator-konflux-sample/README.md

 # OLM operator Konflux sample

-It is possible to [build OLM operators in Konflux](https://konflux-ci.dev/docs/advanced-how-tos/building-olm/).
+It is possible to [build Operator Lifecyle Manager (OLM) operators in Konflux](https://konflux-ci.dev/docs/advanced-how-tos/building-olm/).
 This repository is dedicated to demonstrating how to build operators with a simple example.

 ## Repository layout